danwagnerco/similarweb/README.md

 }
 ```

-Get the apps related to a certain site (an Apple example):
+Get the apps related to a certain site with `site_related_apps` for Apple:

 ```
 >>> mobile_client.site_related_apps("apple.com", "apple")